 Beacon Plus welcomes applications from individuals within the Kent Community with the motivation to learn and the potential to succeed on a route into employment.
 Beacon Plus is committed to ensuring equality of opportunity for all individuals seeking a place on a programme of study.

-Admissions to Beacon Plus are the responsibility of the Directors and Head of Centre of Beacon Plus in conjunction with the LA (Local Authority) where all learners will have an Educational Health Care Plan.
+Admissions to Beacon Plus are the responsibility of the Directors and Head of Centre of Beacon Plus in conjunction with the LA (Local Authority) where all learners will have an Educational Health Care Plan and are aged from 19 - 25 years old.

 Beacon Plus operates an open Admissions Policy that ensures fair, transparent and equitable treatment of all applicants and is committed to providing a flexible, high-quality teaching and learning environment, focused on supporting learners in achieving their full potential.
 Beacon Plus accepts the importance of diversity in terms of background and experience, where all learners contribute to a stimulating learning environment.